Optimize Warehouse Value Added Services with Python

 I will explain how to reach these results now.

-Build the optimization model
+Build the optimisation model.

-Initialize your model
+a.
+Initialise your model

 b.
-Initialize variables and create sequences
+Initialise variables and create sequences

 c.
 Add Constraints and Set up the Solver